TO THE MEMBERS OF WANBURY LIMITED Report on Standalone FinancialStatements Opinion

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner sorequired and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at 31 March 2017 and its loss and its cash flowsfor the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at 31 March 2020and its profit other comprehensive income (loss) changes in equity and its cash flowsfor the year ended on that date.

 Emphasis of Matters

 We draw attention to the following matters in the Notes to thestandalone financial statements:

 a) The Company has given guarantee in respect of Exim Bank'sinvestments of USD 60 Lakhs (' 4523.15Lakhs) in Wanbury Holding B.V. a subsidiary of theCompany which has been invoked.
 The said dues being part of the CDR Scheme will beaccounted upon arriving at mutually agreed terms of settlement as stated in Note No. 42(a) of the standalone financial statements.

 b) Note No. 45 of the standalone financial statements regarding thestatus of merger of erstwhile PPIL with the Company. and Our opinion is not modified inrespect of these matters.